Gaza rocket hits home in Israel, military strikes back

 A rocket fired from Gaza struck a residential home in southern Israel early Wednesday and the Israeli military began attacking militant sites in Gaza in response after days of rising tensions.

-The Magen David Adom medical service said a woman and her three children, whose home in Beersheba was struck, were being treated for shock after they fled to their shelter upon being awaken by warning sirens shortly before 4 a.m.
-Her swift response likely saved their lives, as the home was destroyed and debris was scattered throughout the neighborhood.
+The Magen David Adom medical service said a woman and her three children, whose home in Beersheba was struck, were being treated for shock after they fled to their shelter upon being awoken by warning sirens shortly before 4 a.m.
+Her swift response likely saved their lives, as the home was destroyed and debris was scattered throughout the street, damaging parked cars and adjacent structures.

+Next-door neighbor Segev Naveh said he did not hear the warning sirens and was awoken by the massive blast.

+"It was very scary," he said.
+"If it was falling on my house I would be dead for sure."

 The medical service said two other Beersheba residents were injured during the panic to seek cover.